NPR Music's 36 Favorite Albums of 2022 (So Far)

 Bad Bunny, Un Verano Sin Ti

-The masterful 23 tracks of melancholic bops and meditative love songs take Bad Bunny's mastery of endearing contradiction to new heights.
-Perfectly fitted for all of life's moments, the album is reflective of the expansive and timeless impact of Benito's music on nuestros corazones. —Anamaria Sayre
+Melancholic bops and meditative love songs that take Bad Bunny's endearing contradictions to new heights.
+Perfectly fitted for all of life's moments, the album reflects the expansive and timeless impact of Benito's music on nuestros corazones. —Anamaria Sayre

 Big Thief, Dragon New Warm Mountain I Believe In You

 There's comfort, thoughtful insight and humor in Big Thief's 20-song album.
-I mean who else rhymes "finish" with "potato knish?"
-The band's five albums over the past six years have all been on my year-end lists and here they expand their sound to include fiddle, banjo, Jew's harp and a bit more magic. —Bob Boilen
+I mean, who else rhymes "finish" with "potato knish"?
+The band's five albums over the past six years have all appeared on my year-end lists; here, Big Thief expands its sound to include fiddle, banjo, jaw harp and a bit more magic. —Bob Boilen

 Bladee and Ecco2k, Crest